Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

-Bugfixes and improvements in version v1.1.1
+<strong>Bugfixes and improvements in version v1.1.1</strong>

--Fixed bug when the created midi was messed up and played too fast in comfy -LLM Midi Generator: is now a dropdown and your LLMs from Ollama are automaticly detected -VST Player: added BPM Override if you want to change the tempo in the player -The Midi Files are now saved with key and bpm info in the name
+-Fixed bug when the created midi was messed up and played too fast in comfy<br>
+-LLM Midi Generator: is now a dropdown and your LLMs from Ollama are automaticly detected<br>
+-VST Player: added BPM Override if you want to change the tempo in the player<br>
+-The Midi Files are now saved with key and bpm info in the name<br>

 <strong>Improvements in version v1.1</strong>